-Perhaps the most important aspect of using your PM10, or any other microphone, is to understand its polar pick up pattern.
+Perhaps the most important aspect of using your PM11, or any other microphone, is to understand its polar pick up pattern.
 Every microphone has a characteristic polar pattern that determines how well it accepts or rejects signal coming from various areas around the microphone capsule.
 There are many types and variations of polar patterns but the three most common are omnidirectional, bidirectional or figure-eight and unidirectional or cardioid.
 Omnidirectional microphones pick up sound from everywhere, producing the same frequency response regardless of where the sound source originates (in front of the mic, behind it, to the side, etc.).
 A bidirectional or figure-eight microphone picks up sound directly from the front and back while rejecting the sound at the sides.
 In contrast, cardioid mics are specifically designed to accept the sound coming from directly in front, and to reject sound coming from behind or from the sides.
-The PM10's capsule provides a super cardioid polar pattern with an even tighter response.
+The PM11's capsule provides a super cardioid polar pattern with an even tighter response.
 While omni and bidirectional microphones are very useful for a variety of applications, the majority of miking situations in live sound applications require unidirectional or cardioid microphones.
 When positioned correctly, the cardioid pattern allows you to pick up more of the sound you want and less of the sound you don't want.
 In live sound situations, the polar pattern greatly determines how prone a particular microphone is to inducing feedback.
 Feedback is that nasty howling sound that occurs when a mic is placed too close to a loudspeaker-the signal from the loudspeaker is fed into the mic, then into the loudspeaker, then into the mic, over and over.
 The super cardioid pick-up pattern allows for better separation of instruments on stage and more control over feedback in live sound reinforcement.

-Mounting the PM10
+Stand Mounting the PM11

-The PM10 can be mounted to any standard microphone stand using the included mic stand holder.
+The PM11 can be mounted to any standard microphone stand using the included mic stand holder.
 If you are using a US standard 5/8-inch mic stand, remove the Euro adapter by unscrewing it from the mic holder.
 Loosen the thumb screw and slide the microphone into the holder, then re-tighten the thumb screw.
-You can attached the PM10 to a standard drum rim using the LRM100.
-Push the lever down and loosen the thumbscrew.
-With the lever down, tighten the thumbscrew a bit to size to the rim, then push the lever up.
-Take care not to overtighten.
-If necessary, repeat the previous step.